noseka1/toolbox-container/README.md

 ```
 ## Using OpenShift Toolbox for development on Windows

-You may encounter situations where you were handed over a corporate laptop that runs Windows.
-Also, you were given rather restricted permissions for what you can run on this laptop.
-If the laptop allows you to run Docker, you can use OpenShift Toolbox to spin up a developer environment.
+You may encounter situations where you were handed over a corporate machine that runs Windows.
+Also, you were given rather restricted permissions for what you can run on this machine.
+If the Windows machine allows you to run Docker, you can use OpenShift Toolbox to spin up a developer environment.

 In the following code examples, replace the username `anosek` with your own username.